 Parkinson’s disease (PD) is a progressive neurodegenerative disorder, meaning a person’s symptoms and difficulties increase over time often in stages.
-Those who are caring for loved ones with Parkinson’s should focus on continually adapting not only the home environment but also daily routines.
+Those who are caring for Parkinson’s patients should focus on continually adapting not only their home environment but also their daily routines.
 A PD patient’s health and abilities will change as their condition progresses and therefore their care plan should, too.
 Anticipating and accommodating these changes will help to extend a loved one’s independence for as long as possible and maintain their quality of life.

-All areas of a PD patient’s home must be adapted to meet their needs and abilities.
-Various kinds of mobility problems are common symptoms of Parkinson’s disease, therefore home safety and accessibility are high priorities.
-Since seniors with PD often use canes, walkers, rollators or wheelchairs to facilitate movement, wide, clear pathways in rooms and hallways are important.
+Mobility problems are common symptoms of Parkinson’s disease, therefore maximizing the safety and accessibility of a patient’s home is a top priority.
+Since seniors with PD often use mobility aids like canes, walkers, rollators or wheelchairs, wide, clear pathways in rooms and hallways are important.
 The following home elements can make it difficult for a person with limited mobility to get around their home safely.

 - Floor Coverings

 Thick carpets can be more challenging and dangerous to walk on than thin carpets or bare floors.
 People with Parkinson’s typically develop a shuffling gait that contributes to an increased risk of tripping and/or falling.
 It’s best to remove throw rugs, but any remaining accent and area rugs should be placed on nonslip mats and the corners should be taped down or otherwise secured.
 Bare floors should be cleaned with slip-resistant floor wax.

 Floor lamps and table lamps should be placed so that they cannot be tipped over easily.
 Make sure all light switches are within reach and easy to turn on and off.
 Tuck away electrical cords so they do not pose a fall risk.